ScaledMarkets/dabl/README.md

 * The language definition (formal grammar and [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) definition file [dabl.sablecc](dabl.sablecc), and [Language Reference](langref/README.md)).
-* A DABL compiler, written in Java using version 3.2 of the [SableCC compiler generation tool](http://www.sablecc.org/).
+* A full featured reference implementation of DABL, written in Java using version 3.2 of the [SableCC compiler generation tool](http://www.sablecc.org/).
-	The compiler is a Java package, which has a main method—and so it can be called form a command line—but it can also be called via its API, so that the compiler can be embedded in other Java applications.
+	The implementation binary is a Java package, which has a main method—and so it can be called form a command line—but it can also be called via its API, so that the component can be embedded in other Java applications.
 	(Java API docs can be found [here](https://scaledmarkets.github.io/dabl/).)
 * A sample DABL file, [example.dabl](example.dabl).

-# Installing the DABL Compiler
+# Installing the DABL Reference Implementation

 Installation consists of,

-* Making sure that the docker daemon is running on the host that will be executing the compiler.
+* Making sure that the docker daemon is running on the host that will be executing the DABL tool.
 * Pulling the required base container image so that it is resident in the host's local docker image repository.
 [TBD: put the image in dockerhub]
 * Placing the DABL jar file (`dabl.jar`) on the host system.